adamurban04/portfolio/_posts/2024-02-08-my-second-semester-at-university-of-limerick.markdown

 **The Patch Hackathon**

 There was a Patch x ISE Hackaton happening on 17th of February and I secured myself a place.
 It was a great opportunity to work on a project in a team.
 With an idea for the project, I took upon myself the project-lead role and collaborated with 5 other team members.
 I have written more about the event on my [LinkedIn profile](https://www.linkedin.com/in/adamurban73/).

+**The Tennis Club Establishment**

+After many weeks of work, establishing the committee, promoting the club and searching for potential members, I was given the opportunity to present the club at the Clubs and Societies Council meeting.
+As a result, the tennis club has been ratified.
+It's going to be a lot of work, but I believe we can make it into something big.